Melissa Etheridge: 2009–2015: Fearless Love, 4th Street Feeling, and This Is M.E.

 Etheridge was featured in UniGlobe Entertainment's breast cancer docudrama titled 1 a Minute released in 2010.

-Etheridge performed the role of St. Jimmy in Green Day's hit Broadway musical, American Idiot from February 1–6, 2011.
+Etheridge performed the role of St. Jimmy in Green Day's hit Broadway musical, American Idiot, from February 1–6, 2011.

 Etheridge performed her new song "Uprising of Love" in the 2013–2014 New Year's Eve celebration in New York City's Times Square along with the rendition of John Lennon's "Imagine" before the ball drop.
 The single was released on iTunes on January 28, 2014.

 In 2014, she was one of the performers at the opening ceremonies of WorldPride in Toronto, Ontario, Canada, alongside Tom Robinson, Deborah Cox and Steve Grand.

-On July 1, 2014, she released "Take My Number", the first single from her 13th studio album This Is M.E..
+On July 1, 2014, she released "Take My Number", the first single from her thirteenth studio album This Is M.E..
 The cover art for the album is a mosaic that includes pictures submitted by fans.
 Etheridge explains the album cover on her official website: "Because my fans are such a huge part of ME, and I wouldn't be ME without YOU, I took photos submitted by my fans and turned it into my album cover."
 The album was released on September 30, 2014.

 On June 9, 2015, she released a live album titled: A Little Bit of Me: Live in L.A..
 It was recorded at the closing show of the U.S. leg of her This Is M.E.
 Tour on December 12, 2014, at the Orpheum Theater in downtown Los Angeles.